carlota-may/OkhttpAndRetrofit/README.md

-# ActionSheetLikeIos
+# OkhttpAndRetrofit

 ##What's this?##
-This is a similar IOS'ActionSheet demo
+This is a demo, in order to show how to use okhttp and retrofit

-##How to achieve?##
-I make the Class 'ActionSheetDialog' extends 'Dialog'.
-And set it different properties.

-##When to need?##
-When you're developing Android, you need a IOS'ActionSheet. you can use this.
+wait...